Deutsche Bank to pay staff 2 billion euros in bonuses for 2017

 At the same time, Deutsche Bank is slashing its headcount, having reaffirmed plans to cut 9,000 jobs from 2015 levels, around one in 10 staff globally, with 4,000 expected to go in Germany.

-In justifying his bonus plans, Cryan said last month Deutsche was making a “one-off investment” to retain staff and that bonuses for 2018 would be closely linked to performance.
+In justifying his bonus plans, Cryan said last month Deutsche was making a“one-off investment” to retain staff and that bonuses for 2018 would be closely linked to performance.

 The bank will detail executive compensation when it publishes its annual report next Friday.